-Plastic bags that candy comes in are especially alluring to young kittens, and if a bag lands on the floor, a kitty could pounce on it get trapped inside and suffocate if you don’t happen to notice her in time.
+Plastic bags that candy comes in are especially alluring to young kittens, and if a bag lands on the floor, a kitty could pounce on it get trapped inside, and suffocate if you don’t happen to notice her in time.

-The candy itself poses another danger, especially chocolate — as it is very toxic to cats and should be kept out of reach at all times.
+The candy itself poses another danger, especially chocolate -- as it is very toxic to cats and should be kept out of reach at all times.

-Written by Mary Anne Miller
+Written Contributions by Mary Anne Miller

 Mary Anne Miller is a freelance writer and member of the Cat Writers' Association.
 She is a web copywriter, and passionate about feral cats/kittens and bottle babies.
-You can read more by Mary Anne on her Feral Cat Behavior Blog.
+You can read more by Mary Anne in her Feral Cat Behavior Blog.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!